What is a smart factory?

 Results after 12 months:

-Reduction in number of preventative maintenance work orders
+• 26% reduction in number of preventative maintenance work orders

-Improvement in on-time % preventative maintenance
+• 367% improvement in on-time % preventive maintenance

-Reduction in major downtime events
+• 62% reduction in major downtime events

-Siemens Electronics Works Amberg (EWA)
+Siemens Electronic Works Amberg

-The Electronics Works Amberg (EWA) is a Siemens facility that produces circuit boards, controllers, and other electrical devices.
+Siemens Electronics Works Amberg (EWA) is a Siemens facility that produces circuit boards, controllers, and other electrical devices.
 With 17 million components produced per year, the EWA utilizes an equally impressive level of technology.

 For example, the facility's production equipment employs artificial intelligence in analyzing data picked up by sensors.
 This system uses an AI-based algorithm that automatically evaluates the quality of soldered portions of a circuit board.